Equinoxtic/Funkin-Laser/README.md

 * Winning Icons?
 * More Lua variables :)

-This engine uses Psych Engine 0.4.2, meaning you can compile it with an older version of Haxe, like 4.1.5 and so on.
+NOTE: This engine uses Psych Engine 0.5.2.

 Sadly, this engine only supports x64-based machines (I think) so...
 Sad day for all of 32-based machine users :(